 Cooperation in education, research and innovation

-Researchers and artists from South Africa can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education Research and Innovation (SERI).
+Researchers and academic students from South Africa can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education Research and Innovation (SERI).
 Thanks to the so-called trainee agreements, young professionals have the opportunity to expand their professional experience and knowledge of foreign languages in Switzerland.

 Economic cooperation and development (SECO)